 Chief Justice makes appointments to Commission on Judicial Performance

-Chief Justice Bill Waller, Jr. of the Mississippi Supreme Court has appointed Cornelia Gayden of Summit as a lay member of the Commission on Judicial Performance.
+Chief Justice Bill Waller Jr. has appointed Col. Silvanus Johnson of Brandon as a lay member of the Mississippi Commission on Judicial Performance.

-Chief Justice Waller also appointed Robert E. Graves of Winona as a new alternate lay member of the Commission.
+Chief Justice Waller also appointed Jeffery M. Adcock of Jackson as an alternate lay member of the Commission.